cgaroufis/HTMD-Net/README.md

-Some audio samples (vocal source excerpts/estimates) using "HTMD-Net: A Hybrid Masking-Denoising Approach for Monaural Singing Voice Separation".
+Paper code for reproducing "HTMD-Net: A Hybrid Masking-Denoising Approach for Monaural Singing Voice Separation" (available on arxiv).

-For comparative purposes, we have also uploaded the same estimates using ConvTasNet, adapted to operate under the same conditions (mono audio - 16384 samples, sampled at 22.05 kHz).

-Paper code to be made available soon. :)
+Also provided: A number of pretrained models, and some audio samples (vocal source excerpts/estimates).